dtkalla/WaterBnB/README.md

 ![](images/ratings.png)

 Users can read reviews of each listing, see ratings, and leave their own ratings/reviews.
-This is *not* a full CRUD feature -- like AirBnB, WaterBnB doesn't allow users to delete or modify reviews, because it could create a conflict of interest.
+This is *not* a full CRUD feature -- like Airbnb, WaterBnB doesn't allow users to delete or modify reviews, because it could create a conflict of interest.
 Average rating is stored with each listing and dynamically recalculated whenever a user rates a property.
 Here's the calculation:

 ```
 def create